IBM-EPBL/IBM-Project-48943-1660814574/README.md

 COMMON THREATS OF WEB PHISHING⭐

-Phishing scams may endup with identity theft,malware infections and data loss.
+1.Phishing scams may endup with identity theft,malware infections and data loss.
-Large organisations may get trapped in different kinds of trap.
+2.Large organisations may get trapped in different kinds of trap.
-It will lead to information disclosure and property damage.
+3.It will lead to information disclosure and property damage.

 Beneficiaries of this project:😎🚀

 1)common social people